U.S. tax requirements for YouTube earnings

 Affiliates in multi-channel networks (MCN)

-Affiliate channels in MCNs may be eligible for refunds beginning in 2023.
+Affiliate channels in MCNs are now eligible for refunds.
 Affiliates must give us valid documentation that proves that a prior payment was subject to a lower rate.
 Only taxes withheld in the same calendar year will be eligible for refunds.
-This change does not apply to 2022 or any previous years.
 Once eligible, the refund will be issued to the original content owner from whom the tax was withheld.

 Does this apply to my AdSense earnings aside from YouTube?